 One reason is their prefrontal cortex might not yet be fully developed.
 This brain region is responsible for decision-making and judgment, and it only develops fully after the age of 25.

 The draw of video games and the dopamine they release might be too strong for younger people to resist.
+This can lead gamers to feel lazy and unmotivated.

 Screens are everywhere.
 You can play games everywhere you might be – even in school.
 Video games are easily available, regardless of where you live or how powerful your device is.